Joan Mondale: Death

 On February 2, 2014, Mondale's family announced that she had entered hospice care due to Alzheimer's disease.
 She died at a care facility in Minneapolis the following day, at age 83.
 Her remains were cremated, and later dispersed along the St. Croix River.

+Legacy

+The Joan and Walter Mondale Award for Public Service is named for Mondale and her husband.